ProtonMail/ios-mail/README.md

 5. Open `ProtonMail.xcodeproj`
 6. Run `git lfs fetch` if you encounter build issues with `proton_mail_uniffi` package

+## UI Tests setup instructions
+1. Clone the mocks repository locally https://gitlab.protontech.ch/android/mail/mail-apps-network-mocks.
+It's recommended to clone the mocks repository into the same parent directory as this project.
+2. From the Mail iOS App project root, run `./scripts/uitests/setup-mock-network-assets.sh setup-local`
+3. Follow the instructions and regenerate the project with `xcodegen`.

 ## Debug helpers

 ### How to Access the Rust-Core SQLite Databases in the Simulator